 Traveling Within the US

 While in Knoxville, students are strongly advised to keep their documents in a safe and secure place.
 If traveling outside of Knoxville, students should take all original immigration documents and their passport with them.
-Students may want to keep an extra set of copies accessible to a trusted friend or roommate in case of an emergency or in the event that original documents are lost or stolen during a weekend (when the CIE is not open and therefore unavailable to assist).
+Students may want to keep an extra set of copies accessible to a trusted friend or roommate in case of an emergency or in the event that original documents are lost or stolen during a weekend (when the CGE is not open and therefore unavailable to assist).
+ISSS also recommends keeping electronic copies in a smart phone, laptop computer or other electronic device.

 Graduation and travel